broadinstitute/MuTest/README.rst

 INTRODUCTION
 ============

-Mutest is a python package for testing Mutect.
+*MuTest* is a python package for testing MuTect.
 It enables a centralized way of benchmarking the perfomance of Mutect (both M1 and M2).

-One of the most important components of MuTest is a curated database.
+One of the most important components of *MuTest* is a curated database.
 The database contains projects.
 Projects are collections of datasets; and datasets are collections of samples.
 Each sample is  collection of mutation calls stored in a single maf or vcf file.
 Projects are meant to be collections of datasets that have all been processed in a similar way to produce truth sets.  .
 Within projects, there can be different datasets which ideally have some biological reason for being grouped together.
 For instance, a dataset might include all LUAD samples.

-If you are new to MuTest and wish to get started immediately with using it for assessment, please look at the sections on the prerequisites and installation, and then proceed to the section on automated assessment.
+If you are new to *MuTest* and wish to get started immediately with using it for assessment, please look at the sections on the prerequisites and installation, and then proceed to the section on automated assessment.

 The raw data for the database is stored at /dsde/working/somaticDB/master.
-As of the writing of this guide, the ip address of the mongo server that stores the results of MuTest is
+As of the writing of this guide, the ip address of the mongo server that stores the results of *MuTest* is 104.197.21.136

 PREREQUISITES
 =============

-The MuTest package requires python 2.7.x to be installed and can be run locally on a labtop.
+The *MuTest* package requires python 2.7.x to be installed and can be run locally on a labtop.
 The following document is recommend for Broad users::

     use .python-2.7.6-sqlite3-rtrees-vanilla

-In order to connect to the database, the system on which MuTest is run must access to _Broad internal_, as this is where the ip for the database is accessible and jobs must be submitted from a host that can submit SGE jobs.
+In order to connect to the database, the system on which *MuTest* is run must access to _Broad internal_, as this is where the ip for the database is accessible and jobs must be submitted from a host that can submit SGE jobs.

 Please install the python packages *numpy* , *pyvcf* , *pandas* and *pymongo* locally using::